St Andrew’s Prep, Eastbourne

 The thought behind how the facilities are used really stands out.
 For example, sports clubs run after school but also early in the morning, offering an alternative to the usual breakfast-club activities and allowing children – and staff – the chance to build the habit and experience the benefits of exercise in the mornings.
 The pavilion doubles up as a Year 7 and 8 common room.
 Located about as far away from the main campus (and boarding house) as it’s possible to get, it gives them a sense of independence and space.

 St Andrew’s is strong on sport and has the glittering trophy cabinet, and the facilities, to back this up.
 More unusual facilities include a dedicated shooting range and Fives court which, unsurprisingly, the children absolutely love.
 There’s also a lot of table-tennis tables, all packed with eager children honing their skills and chatting nineteen to the dozen.
-This focus on table-tennis is entirely pupil-led, staff tell me, and it’s become enshrined in the character of the school for no other reason than the children love it – in fact two teams were crowned county champions last year so all that practice at break is clearly paying off.
+This focus on table-tennis is entirely pupil-led, staff tell me, and it’s become enshrined in the character of the school for no other reason than the children love it – in fact two teams were crowned county champions in 2020 so all that practice at break is clearly paying off.

 St Andrew’s has scrapped the Common Entrance examination and replaced it with the Bridge Curriculum for years 7, 9 and 9, developed with Eastbourne College.
 It’s a forward-thinking move – this year’s GCSE and A Levels debacle demonstrated the impact of over-reliance on exam preparation as opposed to, you know, learning.